 Defending Hit and Run Cases in Okaloosa County

 Every case is different, but no matter what, we will be looking at the following two issues:

 - Whether the injury was serious enough to be charged as Serious Bodily Injury.
 Not all injuries are serious enough for this classification.

 - The State must prove that you willfully committed the crime.
 Willful means that you knew or should have known that the crash occurred AND that it caused an injury or death.

-An experienced Okaloosa County criminal defense attorney can mean the difference between a prison sentence and a clean record.
+An experienced Okaloosa County felony traffic offense attorney can mean the difference between a prison sentence and a clean record.
 We will be looking carefully at the facts of the case to see whether we can argue that you didn’t know someone was injured or died.
 We will also look at whether the injuries were serious enough to qualify for Serious Bodily Injury status.

 Examining these issues closely gives you a better chance of negotiating a plea that keeps you out of prison and a felony off your record.
 It also prepares us for trial if the State won’t negotiate.

 Call an Okaloosa County Hit and Run Attorney Today

 Call me at (850) 243-6097.
 If you have been charged with felony Hit and Run in Okaloosa County, you are facing a prison sentence and a permanent felony conviction on your record.
 Call Flaherty Defense Firm at (850) 243-6097 to get the help you need.